Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 ```

 To support `vmap` for PyTorch operators, we need to specify the batching rule
-i.e. how to map the given function for a batched input.
+i.e. how to map the given function over a batched input.
 This is similar to how
 PyTorch internally specifies the rule for gradient computation for operators.
 Batching rule is essentially a function which takes one or multiple batched
 inputs and computes the batched operation.
 In the above example to support